romeorizzi/TALight/README.md

 if you are on Windows and want to operate the downloaded binary.

-At this point we suggest you to make this binary accessible also from other directories by creating (if not already existing) a `.bin` subfolder of your home folder, place a symbolic link to the binary from `.bin`, and adding this folder into your PATH environment variable editing the `~/.bashrc` file.
+At this point we suggest you to make this binary accessible also from other directories by creating (if not already existing) a `.bin` subfolder of your home folder, place a symbolic link to the binary from `.bin`, and adding this folder into your PATH environment variable editing the `~/.bashrc` file (and in the `~/.zshrc` file if you are on Mac where by default you will be using the `zsh` shell).
 If you are on Windows and could not install git with the Git Bash or any other shell, then you can update your PATH environment variable from a GUI of Windows.
 You can easily find instructions on how this goes in internet, the GUI interface depends on the version of Windows but the syntax remains the same from version to version of Windows.
 To get the syntax that works you can then try it first from the CMD.
 Be told that the syntax you are using it is different frmm that you will b using from a shell like bash.
 In particular:

 1. the separator of the the various paths listed within the `PATH` variable is `;` rather than `:`